 Franciscan Ware was one of the names of Gladding, McBean & Company, operating in California from about 1875.
 The Franciscan Ware dinnerware line started about 1934 and continued until about 1984, producing hand-painted dinnerware patterns with accessories.
 After a purchase by Interpace and one of the Wedgwood companies, a move to England ended U.S. production.

 John Frank started Frankoma Pottery in Sapulpa, Oklahoma about 1936.
 The family operated the pottery after his death in 1973 until a sale in the 1980s.
 Frankoma changed the clay base several times, had several fires, and acquired Synar Pottery in the 1950s.
 It operated Synar as Gracetone Pottery through 1967.
 Most Frankoma pottery is marked, but the pacing leopard mark and John Frank marks are scarce.

 Freeman-McFarlin was a California pottery operating in El Monte from the early 1950s until about 1980.
 The Anthony signature mark was from Anthony Freeman, one of the company owners and a designer of production figurines.
 Freeman-McFarlin also purchased and produced designs from other artisans, including Kay Finch.

 Garden of the Gods

 Garden of the Gods is a visitor and nature center near Colorado Springs, CO, and the Garden of the Gods pottery is Native American style, much like Nemadji.
 We often see this pottery referred to as the same, but Garden of the Gods is Colorado pottery, while Nemadji is made in Moose Lake, Minnesota.
 Some of the Garden of the Gods pots appear to be glazed.
-Carol and Jim Carolton relate Garden of the Gods to Broadmoor in their Collector's Encyclopedia of Colorado Pottery: Identification and Values.
+Carol and Jim Carolton relate Garden of the Gods to Broadmoor in their (affiliate link) Collector's Encyclopedia of Colorado Pottery: Identification and Values.